-- Saint-Martin Grande-Case is a regional airport located in the French part of the island, 15 minutes by car from Marigot and 30 minutes from the capital city, Phillipsburg.
-You will probably land at Grande-Case Airport if you are coming from Guadeloupe or Martinique.
+- Saint-Martin Grand-Case is a regional airport located in the French part of the island, 15 minutes by car from Marigot and 30 minutes from the capital city, Phillipsburg.
+You will probably land at Grand-Case Airport if you are coming from Guadeloupe or Martinique.
 You can then easily head back to the French territories of the West Indies.
 For example, it will take you less than 15 minutes to fly to the island of St-Barthelemy.
 Its 1200-metre asphalt runway accommodates medium-sized aircrafts, the largest planes landing at Princess Juliana Airport.

 - St Maarten Princess Juliana is an international airport located on the Dutch part of the island, 15 km west of Phillipsburg, which is less than 30 minutes by car.
-It is also located 30 minutes from Grande-Case Airport and its airstrip runs along Simpson Bay.
+It is also located 30 minutes from Grand-Case Airport and its airstrip runs along Simpson Bay.
 Its runway is 2180 metres long and can accommodate all types of aircrafts, such as turboprop engines, light, medium and long-haul private jets, as well as regional and commercial planes.
 Famous for their landings among the most scenic in the world, the planes fly over Maho Beach and its bathers at less than 3 metres above the sea level.
 The airport is also an important departure platform to other islands.

 Antigua, a small paradise

 The airport is located in St John’s, the capital of Antigua, itself the main island in the Antigua and Barbuda territory of the Caribbean.
 Named by Christopher Columbus on his second trip, the island’s idyllic setting makes it a popular destination for a high-end clientele.
 It is accessible in 30 minutes by plane from St Kitts.